 Since its inception, the goal of the Richmond Ambulance Authority has been to provide its community with clinical excellence, while ensuring reliable response times.
-When our emergency communications center receives a call, emergency medical priority dispatching protocols are followed to ensure the right resources are deployed to each call as quickly as possible.
-Despite having the highest call volume per capita in the nation, over 60,000 calls annually, our response times remain among the fastest in the country.
+When our communications center receives a 911 call, emergency medical priority dispatching protocols are followed to ensure the right resources are deployed to each call as quickly as possible.
+Despite having the highest call volume per capita in the nation, over 50,000 calls annually, our response times have historically been among the fastest in the country.

-Our fleet includes dozens of Advance Life Supporting (ALS) units, Basic Life Saving units (BLS), Critical Care units, Polaris specialty ASAP vehicles ideal for responding to calls in difficult terrain, and support vehicles.
+Our fleet includes dozens of Advance Life Support (ALS) units, Basic Life Support units (BLS), Critical Care units, Polaris specialty ASAP vehicles ideal for responding to calls in difficult terrain, and support vehicles.
 While responding to calls and getting to our patient’s side during a life-threatening emergency is a top priority and at the core of what we do, the Richmond Ambulance Authority also offers a variety of services for every situation.
 That includes non-emergency transports, bike medics for events where ambulances cannot maneuver, and medical standbys.
-We have at all times 2 man crews made up of at least one paramedic, and another paramedic or EMT.

-The Richmond Ambulance Authority responds to over 60,000 calls annually.
-Our RAA ambulances are on the scene of life-threatening emergency calls in less than 8 minutes, 59 seconds, 90 percent of the time, despite being one of the busiest EMS systems, per capita, in the country.
+The Richmond Ambulance Authority responds to over 50,000 calls annually.
+Our RAA ambulances are on the scene of life-threatening emergency calls in 8 minutes, 59 seconds or less, 90 percent of the time, despite being one of the busiest EMS systems, per capita, in the country.
 Our Advanced Life Support (ALS) units are continuously stocked by our logistics department in order to ensure they have all the necessary equipment and resources for each call.
 Each ambulance has some of the most advanced equipment in the field including high tech stretchers, monitor/defibrillators, and autoresuscitation devices.
 Our highly trained staff along with state of the art equipment give our patients the best chance for survival.
 We take pride in being able to offer world class service and resources to our community.

 Non-emergency transports are one of the main responsibilities of the Richmond Ambulance Authority and one of the major commitments we have to the City of Richmond.
 These transports can range from patients that need continued care such as dialysis, to patients that were treated at a local hospital and need transport back home, to patients who reside or are being treated in the city but need specialized care in another city or state.
 Non-emergency transports are most often set up through the partnerships RAA has with surrounding hospitals and agencies.
 Our transport teams have traveled to places as far away as New York City, Ohio, and Florida.
 During transport, patients are continuously monitored by a provider in the back of an ambulance in order to ensure their well-being.
 Our non-emergency transports allow us to deliver world-class care, excellent customer service, while also providing a valuable service to local hospitals and our partners in the healthcare industry.